Content Efficiency: Five Types to Create at the Same Time

 5. A newsletter or similar way of staying in touch with the prospect

-These five basic content types work together to attract people to your content, engage them with short-form content, drive them to click on the CTA to learn more and offer them longer-form content to download in exchange for their email address.
-The email address (and name, hopefully) will be used to reach out with other helpful information until they're ready to interact again.
+These five basic content types work together to attract people to your content, engage them with short-form content, drive them to click on the CTA to learn more, and offer them longer-form content to download in exchange for their email address.
+Hopefully, the email address (and name) will be used to reach out with other helpful information until they’re ready to interact again.

 Note: Different types of content show up in different places in search results.
 This guide to the main areas of Google search results, and how to get content to rank will help.